This post may contain affiliate links. See my disclosure for more information.

 Have you tried essential oils for respiratory issues?

-** Information on medicinal uses for herbs are provided on this site for educational use only, and is not intended as medical advice.
+** Information on medicinal uses for essential oils are provided on this site for educational use only, and is not intended as medical advice.
 I’ve made every attempt at accuracy, but cannot make guarantees.
-If you have any serious health concerns, you should always check with your doctor before self-administering herbs.**
+If you have any serious health concerns, you should always check with your doctor before self-administering anything.**